RickLeinecker/Fortuna/.github/pull_request_template.md

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have made corresponding changes to the documentation (if applicable)
+- [ ] I have made corresponding changes to the design document (if applicable)
 - [ ] My changes generate no new warnings
 - [ ] Any dependent changes have been merged and published in downstream modules